 It’s a good idea to appraise your strengths and weaknesses and to consider emerging threats before coming up with opportunities to improve a given area of your product management acumen.
 As you evolve, you can consider several opportunities that will help you form a more purposeful professional development strategy that can be discussed with your boss or others, helping you to clearly delineate your goals.

 Also, after you do this assessment, you’ll note that you most likely did not get a top score in every cluster.
 Having the knowledge of where you are now gives you a chance to target the development of your own experience.
 It is better to undertake your performance improvement after you determine what your next strategic step should be.
 The decision to focus on a particular area for improvement should depend largely on the impact you want to have and the goals you want to achieve.
 To take the Product Management Acumen Assessment, go to this link: https://survey.sequentlearning.com/s3/PMAcumen.
 When you complete the assessment, you’ll get a report of your scores, and you’ll have information to compare your scores to the global population of those who have also taken the survey.

 One more thing – after you take the survey – let’s get some training done!
 At Sequent, we have a great library of online self-paced courses that you can use to sharpen your skills.
-With our referral program, you and a colleague could up-skill yourselves with a powerful product management learning experience while earning a $50 Amazon gift card.
-REGISTER FOR PRODUCT MANAGEMENT ESSENTIALS ONLINE, and don’t forget to share with your colleagues so you treat yourself to $50 worth of fun.
-Truly – you can get your product management training done for less than nine hundred bucks and earn your product management professional certification!
+REGISTER FOR PRODUCT MANAGEMENT ESSENTIALS ONLINE, and don’t forget to share with your colleagues.
+Truly – you can get your product management training done for less than nine hundred bucks and earn your professional product management certification!
 What could be better?